 To give a more concrete definition: “Blockchain is a distributed ledger, essentially a type of decentralized database that stores a secure and permanent record of transaction data.”

 To expand on this, blockchain is a decentralised, peer to peer application that breaks down our ideas about structured and centralised power, in that value can be exchanged without having to rely on a third party to authorise the transaction.
 Another powerful aspect of blockchain is that all data that is entered into a blockchain is immediately updated across the network, as opposed to a private ledger.
-Below is an infographic explaining how it works:

 The greater social impact of the blockchain economy